-Manganese, Selenium, Copper and Flourine among minerals found in tea.
+Manganese, Selenium, Copper and Flourine among other minerals.

-In addition, it contains Carotin and Lutein, other powerful anti-oxidants found in carrots.
+Also, it contains Carotin and Lutein, other powerful anti-oxidants found in carrots.

 It's vitamin content includes A, B1, B2, C, E, K, Pantothenic Acid, Folic Acid, and Niacinamide.

 Such as Theine, Theophyline, Theobromine, and calming amino acid Theanine.

 All this makes tea powerful for bone health.

 It is almost like wearing internal sunblock.Tweet